anntzer/ipython-autoimport/README.rst

-When using Jedi autocompletion (the default if Jedi is installed as of IPython 7.2), trying to tab-complete not-yet-imported global names to trigger an import fails, because Jedi purposefully converts the global dict to a namespace object and looks up attributes using ``getattr_static``.
+When using Jedi autocompletion (the default if Jedi is installed as of IPython 7.2), trying to tab-complete not-yet-imported global names to trigger an import failure, because Jedi purposefully converts the global dict to a namespace object and looks up attributes using ``getattr_static``.
 Jedi can be disabled by adding ``c.Completer.use_jedi = False`` to the ``ipython_config.py`` file.